What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 What Does an Affiliate Marketer Do?

 As you might expect, affiliate marketers sell affiliate products (or services).
-They do that through creating content that promotes those products in some way, on a blog or website, through social media, or in a video or podcast (with a link in the video/show notes).
+They create content that promotes those products in some way, on a blog or website, through social media, or in a video or podcast (with a link in the video/show notes).
 Sometimes, affiliate marketers form custom partnerships with specific retailers or businesses.

 Is Affiliate Marketing Legal?

 Yes, affiliate marketing is legal.
-It’s important that you disclose affiliate links, however: this is a legal requirement in the USA, whatever marketing channel you’re using.
-You should always be honest about the fact that you get commission if someone buys after clicking on your link.
+However, it’s important that you disclose affiliate links, which is a legal requirement in the USA, whatever marketing channel you’re using.
+You should always be honest about getting a commission if someone buys after clicking on your link.
 Ethically, you should also be honest about affiliate products and services you promote.

 Can Beginners Do Affiliate Marketing?

 Absolutely!
-Affiliate marketing is a great, low risk way for beginners to make money online.
-It costs nothing to get started with and it doesn’t require much time: in fact, once you’ve got your content in place with your affiliate links in there, you’re all ready to receive passive income for months or years to come.
-Keep in mind that you’ll make more affiliate income if you have an established audience (that could be solid website traffic, email subscribers, or social media followers).
+Affiliate marketing is a great, low-risk way for beginners to make money online.
+It costs nothing to get started with, and it doesn’t require much time: once you’ve got your content in place with your affiliate links, you’re ready to receive passive income for months or years.
+Remember that you’ll make more affiliate income if you have an established audience (solid website traffic, email subscribers, or social media followers).

 What Platform is Best for Affiliate Marketing?

-When you’re just starting out with affiliate marketing, Amazon Affiliates is a great platform to use.
-There’s lots of help and guidance, plus there’s an incredible range of products that you can promote.
-Beyond that, there are lots of different affiliate platforms: it’s best to pick those that fit most closely with your niche.
-As you grow your affiliate marketing business, you can keep trying out new platforms.
+When you’re just starting with affiliate marketing, Amazon Affiliates is a great platform to use.
+There’s lots of help and guidance, plus an incredible range of products you can promote.
+Beyond that, there are many affiliate platforms: picking those that fit most closely with your niche is best.
+You can keep trying out new platforms as you grow your affiliate marketing business.

 Affiliate marketing is easy and free to get started with.
 You can make sales even if you only have a small amount of traffic to your blog or a tiny email list.
-It doesn’t take long to sign up for affiliate programs, so why not give it a try today?
+Signing up for affiliate programs doesn’t take long, so why not try it today?

 Almost all affiliate programs will ask you to enter your website URL when you apply.
-You can get your blog up and running (complete with your own domain name) in just 10–15 minutes when you follow my step by step instructions to get your blog online.
+You can get your blog up and running (complete with your domain name) in just 10–15 minutes by following my step-by-step instructions to get your blog online.

 Ready to Start Your Blog Today?